TONY REIDY, President

 Peter is a Board Director and Treasurer of the Australian Council of Social Service (ACOSS), the peak body for poverty and inequality.
 He also sits on the Advisory Board of the Shared Value Project.

-Matt is the Executive Director, Child and Family at The Benevolent Society.
+Matt is the Executive Director of Australian Services at Save the Children Australia.
 He has significant sector experience across the areas of child protection, family therapy, relationship counselling, mediation, sexual assault and violence prevention.
 Passionate about social justice, improving systems and therapeutic practice, Matt is an experienced practitioner and has held senior executive roles in some of Australia’s leading not-for-profit organisations in a career spanning nearly two decades.

 I became a single mother in 1997 and experienced firsthand the degradation of single mothers by family law courts, the child support agency and Centrelink.
 Not being comfortable playing the victim I became involved with the National Council of Single Mothers and their Children in 2006, first as a NSW delegate, then as a member of the National Advisory Committee, and since August 2016 as a board member.
 I have witnessed and participated in the organisation’s resurgence largely through its attention and adherence to governance.